|Title:||Y150 Alumni Head Coach of Lightweight Crew|

 Card also served as the Princeton freshman lightweight coach for two seasons (1986 & 1987) following his graduation.
 Both years the Tiger freshmen went undefeated and took Eastern Sprint titles.

-Ned DelGuercio is entering his second season as assistant coach for the Yale Lightweight Crew.
+Ned DelGuercio is in his third season as assistant coach and recruiter for the Yale Lightweight Crew.

-Last season, he guided the Y150 Freshmen to a 6-1 regular season record and a gold medal at the EARC Sprints Championship.
+In 2013, he guided the Y150 Freshmen to a 6-1 regular season record and the gold medal at the EARC Sprints Championship.

 DelGuercio is a six-time US national team member and two-time world champion.
 In 2007 after securing gold in the M8+ at the Pan Am Games, DelGuercio was named to the M4+ for the World Championships in Munich, Germany.
 The USA 4+ took gold by 0.4 seconds.
 The following summer DelGuercio coxed the USA LM8+ at the World Championships in Linz, Austria.
 The United States captured gold by 1.4 seconds after moving from third place into first in the second half of the race.
 He went on to serve as coxswain for the USA M8+ for the 2009, 2010, and 2011 World Championships and World Cup teams.